-Kayla Hickman (she/her)
+Kayla Hegbe (she/her)

 Brianna Malbon (she/her & they/them)

-Mokeira Nyakoe (she/her)
+Moraa Nyakoe (she/her)

 Clair Volkening (she/her)

-Clair Volkening, ‘23, is a Humanities Scholar majoring in English on the Communication and Technology track with a minor in Music.
-She has a huge appreciation for how people communicate and can create change and community through our actions and words.
-As a ConnectionCorps facilitator, Clair hopes to develop deeper connections with other members of the UMBC community and to help create spaces in which people can find a sense of belonging.
-She participated in STRiVE 2021 and is an active contributor to the Civic Courage Journaling Project.
-She is also Poetry Editor for Bartleby (UMBC’s literary journal), a Writing Fellow for English 100, and an Intern with the Writing Center.
-In her free time, Clair enjoys taking walks, music, hanging with her cats George and Grace, and all things related to writing and reading.
+Clair Volkening ’23 is a Humanities Scholar majoring in English on the communication and technology track and minoring in music.
+As a STRiVE coach, she hopes to develop deeper connections with other members of the UMBC community and to help create spaces in which people can find a sense of belonging.
+Clair participated in STRiVE 2021 and is an active contributor to the Center for Democracy and Civic Life’s Civic Courage Journaling Project.
+She is also a tutor with UMBC’s Writing Center, a College of Arts, Humanities, and Social Sciences editor for the UMBC Review, the president of the service-oriented New Friends of Yours Club, and a writing fellow for English 100 courses.
+In her free time, Clair enjoys listening to and making music, doing yoga, drinking tea, amateur glamping, and hanging with her cats Grace and George.